containers/toolbox/test/system/README.md

 - All the tests start with a clean system (no images or containers) to make sure that there are no dependencies between tests and they are really isolated.
 Use the `setup()` and `teardown()` functions for that purpose.

+- Due to lack of native support for test suite wide setup and teardown the suite uses test files `000-setup.bats` and `999-teardown.bats`.
+All work related to the whole suite should be done there.

 ## How to run the tests